Guilherme (footballer, born May 1991): Goiás

+Changchun Yatai

+On 7 February 2024, Guilherme returned to China and signed a with Chinese Super League club Changchun Yatai.

+He made his debut for the club, starting the whole game, in a 4–2 away defeat against Shandong Taishan in the opening game of the season on 1 March 2024.
+In a follow–up match on 8 March 2024, Guilherme scored his first goal for Yatai in a 1–0 away win against Qingdao Hainiu.
+A month later on 14 April 2024, he scored his second goal for the club, in a 2–1 loss against Chengdu Rongcheng.
+However, Guilherme suffered an injury that saw him out for one match.
+But on 26 April 2024, he made his return from injury, coming on as a 60th-minute substitute, in a 1–0 loss against Meizhou Hakka.
+On 17 May 2024, Guilherme scored his third goal for Changchun Yatai, in a 3–2 win against Beijing Guoan.
+However, he suffered a cruciate ligament injury during training and was out for the rest of the 2024 season.
+At the end of the 2024 season, Guilherme went on to make twelve appearances and scoring three times in all competitions.

+On 29 May 2025, Guilherme's contract with Changchun Yatai was terminated by mutual consent, having made no appearances for the club this season.

+Mirassol Futebol Clube

+On 8 September 2025, Guilherme joined Campeonato Brasileiro Série A side Mirassol Futebol Clube for the rest of the 2025 season.

-Style of Play
+Style of play

 Guilherme plays in an offensive midfielder and prefers to play in the middle position.
 Goal.com said about Guilherme, commenting: "he's a Brazilian of great creativity and imagination, able to make himself valuable for his team with a play of class or a winning assist for his teammate".

-During at his early career at Legia Warsaw, Guilherme also played in the left–back position, reflecting: "At this point I focus on the left defense, because I'm needed there.
+During his early career at Legia Warsaw, Guilherme also played in the left–back position, reflecting: "At this point I focus on the left defense, because I'm needed there.
 Therefore, I listen to many comments, watch matches, analyzing the players' play in this position.
 For sure, the fact that I'm doing so well on left defense is caused by the help of the training staff.
 There really was no conversation with the trainer about the game on the left defense."